By Henry Tamburin

 There is also hybrid betting progressions, which have you increase your bets following a win, but after two or three success wins you lock up some profit and gradually regress your bets.
 The creativity of progressive bettors is never ending.

-First of all, betting progressions do not change the 0.5% house edge one iota.
+First of all, blackjack strategy for betting progressions do not change the 0.5% house edge one iota.
 There has never been a correlation between the hand just won (or lost) and you chance of winning the next hand.
 In other words using the criteria of the result of one hand (W/L) to base how you bet on the next hand has no scientific validity.
 So betting progressions in the long run don’t work in the sense that they won’t improve your long-term chances of winning.

 But here’s what betting progressions will do.
 First off they increase the fluctuation in your session bankroll compared to flat betting.
 This means you can win more using a betting progression compared to flat betting but you can also lose more.
 Secondly, betting progressions will increase the amount of money you wager per hour compared to flat betting.
 If a $10 bettor uses a 1-2-3-5 betting progression, his average bet will $20.
 Over an hour he will average $20 times 80 hands or $1600 worth of bets.
 The casinos expected win is 0.5% of $1600 or $8.
 In other words a $10 progressive bettor stands to lose twice as much per hour as a $10 flat bettor.